Křižovatka: Etymology

 The original German name Klinghart consisted of two parts: kling ('to sound') and hart ('harsh').
 It was originally a name for the local harsh landscape.
-In 1948, the municipality was renamed to Křižovatka, literally meaning 'crossroads'.
+In 1948, the municipality was renamed to Křižovatka, literally meaning 'crossroads' in Czech.

 Geography

 Křižovatka is located about 13 km north of Cheb and 33 km west of Karlovy Vary.
 It lies in an agricultural landscape in the Cheb Basin.
 The highest point is at 495 m above sea level.
 The stream Lužní potok flows through the municipality.
 The Plesná River flows along the northern and eastern municipal border.

 History

 The first written mention of Křižovatka is from 1322.
 The village was damaged during the Hussite Wars and during the Thirty Years' War.
 Křižovatka experienced its greatest boom in the 1930s, when the village proper had over 600 inhabitants and the municipality also included the villages of Šneky (now an integral part of Plesná) and Velký Luh.